-- Assure that the Work the Teams do is necessary to develop the Results that will be delivered to Stakeholders, and that the Teams understand both the Work and the Results to an appropriate level of detail - this includes knowing and meeting the appropriate Definition of "Done"; - Assure that the expected scope of the Deliverable Results is consistent with appropriate Delivery Forecasts (usually one per Product), that the Teams understand the expected scope of each Deliverable Result, and that the Teams are not overly influenced by the predictions of the Delivery Forecasts;
+- Assure that the Work the Teams do is necessary to develop the Results that will be delivered to Stakeholders, and that the Teams understand both the Work and the Results to an appropriate level of detail - this includes knowing and meeting the appropriate Definition of Done; - Assure that the expected scope of the Deliverable Results is consistent with appropriate Delivery Forecasts (usually one per Product), that the Teams understand the expected scope of each Deliverable Result, and that the Teams are not overly influenced by the predictions of the Delivery Forecasts; - Assure that the predictions of the Delivery Forecasts adapt to stay in alignment with the realities of the

-- Assure that the predictions of the Delivery Forecasts adapt to stay in alignment with the realities of the Work as they become visible, and that the Delivery Forecasts are used to establish realistic delivery expectations with the Stakeholders; and - Assure that Product Ownership uses informed decision-making; in particular, that the Agile Actuaries 1) identify indicators and metrics to aid decision-making, 2) work with Teams to collect observations and data, and 3) analyze the data and prepare advice for the Business Owners, Product Champions, Team Captains, and Change Agents.
+- Work as they become visible, and that the Delivery Forecasts are used to establish realistic delivery expectations with the Stakeholders; and - Assure that Product Ownership uses informed decision-making; in particular, that the Agile Actuaries 1) identify indicators and metrics to aid decision-making, 2) work with Teams to collect observations and data, and 3) analyze the data and prepare advice for the Business Owners, Product Champions, Team Captains, and Change Agents.

-The relationships between the people playing these roles are very important, as they, the Teams, and the Stakeholders, must be in alignment about what Results are to be delivered (including the appropriate Definition of "Done"), and what work is needed to produce those Results.

-The best way to stay aligned is if all three 'ownership' roles (Team Captain, Business Owner, and Product Champion) are played by the same person - as is required by both $Scrum_P$ and $Scrum_G$.
+- The relationships between the people playing these roles are very important, as they, the Teams, and the Stakeholders, must be in alignment about what Results are to be delivered (including the appropriate Definitions of Done), and what work is needed to produce those Results.
+There are a number of ways to do this: - The best way to stay aligned is if all three 'ownership' roles (Team Captain, Business Owner, and Product Champion) are played by the same person - as is required by both ScrumP and ScrumG.
 This can, and has, happened.
-It's rare, though, and usually requires a one-team Organization with its Team Captain playing all the roles.
+It's rare, though, and usually requires a one-team Organization with its Team Captain playing all the roles. - Some Organizations have spread a single Business Owner across several Teams and made this work;

-Some Organizations have spread a single Business Owner across several Teams and made this work; I think this is because each of the individual Teams is self-organizing their Team Captain as needed.
-And, of course, since this situation usually happens when there is only a single product, this Business Owner is actually the Product's Champion, as well.
+we think this is because each of the individual Teams actually has a Team Representative or its equivalent.
+And, of course, since this situation usually happens when there is a single product, this Business Owner is actually the Product's Champion, as well.

-More often than not, however, the roles are dispersed throughout the Organization in some way.
-In a large Organization there could be multiple development Scrum Teams doing the work, multiple Product Champions representing Products for different sets of Stakeholders, and Business Owners holding it all together, making sure value (to the Business) is being maximized.

-Everybody in 'ownership' roles must be in alignment about 1) what is being built, and 2) the flow of work within the system.
-This alignment is achieved through collaboration and accountability, and puts a huge burden on the Organization's Scrum Masters, who must work with - and advise - the Product Ownership about how to do this.
+- More often than not, however, the roles are dispersed throughout the Organization in some way.
+In a large Organization there could be multiple development Scrum Teams doing the work, multiple Product Champions representing Products for different sets of Stakeholders, and Business Owners holding it all together, making sure value (to the Business) is being maximized. - 2) Everybody in 'ownership' roles must be in alignment about 1) what is being built, and 2) the flow of work within the system.
+This alignment is achieved through collaboration and accountability, and puts a huge burden on the Organization's Scrum Masters, who must work with and advise the Product Ownership about how to do this.